lhcb/starterkit-lessons/second-analysis-steps/analysis-automation-snakemake.md

 On lxplus it should be sufficient to execute it as `source install_snake.sh`.

+Now you can activate the environment typing `source activate snake`

 ## Tutorial

 Snakemake allows you to create a set of rules, each one defining a "step" of your analysis.